aabbtree77/esp32-vpn/README.md

 ## Some Observations, Problems

-- An impressive chip and open source community, but still a long way towards reliability and convenience.
+- An impressive chip with convenient MicroPython interpreter, but still a long way towards reliability.

 - MicroPython vs something static: I would go for static if I had a choice, but not Arduino/C++.
-They are all equally useless in the presence of the hardware and communication errors.
+Neither detects hardware and communication errors.
 One may need to study additional networking tools.

 - Consider an example: The DHT sensor is detached from the chip's pin.
 Executing the line "dht_sensor.measure()" or "dht_sensor.start()"